 Nazare is one of the finest beach resorts in Portugal, and is an outstanding destination for a holiday.
 The town is situated on a wide bay of golden sands and stands in the shadow of the towering Sítio headland.

 The winter draws a wholly different type of tourist, daredevil surfers, who come to surf the colossal waves that break off the Praia do Norte beach.

-For a holiday there is a lot to love about Nazaré, there is delicious sea food, beautiful scenery and a social holiday atmosphere.
-As a day trip, Nazaré is as equally appealing and combines historic monuments with a glorious beach.
+For a holiday there is a lot to love about Nazaré: there is delicious sea food, beautiful scenery and a social holiday atmosphere.
+As a day trip, Nazaré is as equally appealing, combining historic monuments with a glorious beach.
 This article will provide an introduction to Nazaré.

 One of Nazare’s main attractions is that it is a multi-cultured and multi-aged destination, which is suitable for all.
 In the lively seafood restaurants, sun-burnt tourists and Portuguese families can be found eating together, while later the bars are filled with a mix of European languages.

 The summer season tends to attract a younger crowd and families, and the low season is popular with more mature tourists and visitors touring Portugal.
 I would happily recommend Nazaré to my younger party-loving sister or my more mature parents; all will love Nazaré.

 Nazaré is a highly regarded holiday destination that is popular with both Portuguese and foreign visitors.
 In the summer hotels sell-out, the vast beach will be crowded, and reservations are needed for the best restaurants.
 The town will feel crowded and hectic, but this is no different to the Algarve or any other Europe holiday destination.